mikavir/rx-decode/README.md

 - As a returning game user, I would like to see contact information, so that I can contact the developer if I encounter any bugs.
 - As a returning game user, I would like to be able to keep track on how many drug name I need to guess so that I can be motivated to finish the game.

-### Site Administrator
+### Game Administrator
-- As a site administrator, I would like be able to make the game more challenging by incorporating lives, so that I can make the users enjoy playing the game.
+- As a game administrator, I would like be able to make the game more challenging by incorporating lives, so that I can make the users enjoy playing the game.
-- As a site administrator, I would like to have a platform for users contact me, so that they can report when they have a bug.
+- As a game administrator, I would like to have a platform for users contact me, so that they can report when they have a bug.
-- As a site administrator, I would like the user to be able to go back to the game after contacting me, so that they can keep playing the game and improve their experience.
+- As a game administrator, I would like the user to be able to go back to the game after contacting me, so that they can keep playing the game and improve their experience.

 ## Wireframes